Buy a rekeying kit

 DIY rekeying kits, like a Schlage rekey kit let you re-key your locks without calling a pro.

 Have you ever lost your house keys and been worried that a stranger could get in?
 Unless you’re the first occupant of the property, you never can be sure how many copies of your keys exist.
 Locksmiths typically charge a fee to re-key an individual lock, even when you bring it to their shop.
 Since most homes have multiple doors with multiple locks, rekeying can get expensive.

 You can re-key a lock like a pro and at a fraction of the cost, with something like a Schlage rekey kit.
-Re-keying kits are available for most lock brands, like a Schlage rekey kit, but they’re not interchangeable.
+Re-keying kits are available for most lock brands, like a Schlage or a Kwikset rekey kit, but they’re not interchangeable.
 You have to buy a kit for each brand of lock used in your home.
 (If you’re lucky, they’ll all be the same brand!)
-They’re available in home centers and hardware stores and through online suppliers.
+These rekey kits are available in home centers and on Amazon (Kwikset rekey kit, Schlage rekey kit).

 We used a Schlage brand lock for this story, so if you have a different brand, be sure to check the instruction sheet for minor variations.

 Insert the wire tool (included in the kit) into the knob hole and depress the knob clip.
 Pull the knob off the door.